karthikraja95/academic-kickstart/content/post/FSIL/index.md

 training data.
 During test time, the weight generator gets as input a few training data of a novel category and the classification weight vectors of base categories (green rectangle inside the classifier box) and generates a classification weight vector for this novel category (blue rectangle inside the classifier box).
 This allows the ConvNet to recognize both base and novel categories.

+## Observations:

+- Few-Shot Learning is not feasible with a typical dot-product-based Classifier because we need to train both base and novel categories separately.
+On the other hand, Cosine-Similarity based Classifier unified the learning process of both base and novel categories.
+- Cosine-Similarity based Classifier leads the feature extractor to learn features that generalize significantly better on novel categories than features learned with the dot-product based Classifier.
+- Thanks to the Cosine-Similarity based Classifier, the base classification weight vectors learn to be representative feature vectors of their categories.
+Thus, the base classification weight vectors also encode visual similarity.
+- Using an attention-based weight composition, the classification weight vector of a novel category can be composed as a linear combination of those base classification weight vectors that are most similar to the few training examples of that category.
+Attention-based weight composition allows our few-shot weight generator to explicitly exploit the acquired knowledge about the visual word (here represented by the base classification weight vectors) to improve the few-shot recognition performance.

+Refer to [Dynamic Few-Shot Visual Learning without Forgetting](https://arxiv.org/pdf/1804.09458.pdf) for detailed methodology, results and comparisons.